cocos/cocos-docs/en/publish/setup-native-development.md

 - In Mac, the installation of [Xcode](https://developer.apple.com/xcode/download/) and command line tool is needed.

-## Configure Native Develop environments path
+## Configure Native Develop Environments Path

 Next, let's go back to Cocos Creator to configure the environmental path of the native platform.
 Choose `CocosCreator -> Settings` in the main menu, and open the Settings window: